mkuthan/mkuthan.github.io/_posts/2014-06-26-soa-patterns.md

 ### Service Firewall

 Security on the network level.
-Expose only what is really needed.
+Expose only what's really needed.

 ### Identity Provider